 All of this, from that little baby in the manger.

 Tonight baby Jesus was a well-loved dolly wrapped in an old towel.
 Tonight the shepherds’ one sheep was a little girl who is almost halfway through kindergarten.
-Tonight the angels’ halo headbands we slightly crooked.
+Tonight the angels’ halo headbands were slightly crooked.

 Tonight, on His throne where He rules this universe well, without a hint of panic or worry, I’m convinced that Jesus Christ smiled, watching a ragtag team of small town kids act out the miraculous story of how He humbled Himself to become one of them.